IntegratedBreedingPlatform/BMSAPI/README.md

 **Request a listing of programs without authentication:**

 We are using curl to demonstrate the request/response behaviour.
-You can also put the URLs provided directly into your browser URL navigation bar.
+Any equivalant HTTP client (e.g. [Postman](http://www.getpostman.com/)) which allows user to specify HTTP request headers can be used.

 Request:
 ```